Untangling Sample and Population Level Estimands in Bayesian Causal Computation: The Joint Posterior Distribution

 \section{The Joint Posterior Distribution}

-Making Bayesian inferences for any of these estimands follows from the same procedure we use to make Bayesian inferences for all other problems: we condition on quantities we know, and find a distribution over the quantities we want to know but do not (i.e. the posterior).
-That is, a Bayesian statistician is one who ``analyzes data by calculating, via Bayes' theorem, the conditional distribution of unknowns given knowns'' \citep{Rubin1978}. \\
+Making Bayesian inferences for any of these estimands follows from the same procedure we use to make Bayesian inferences for all other problems: we ``analyze data by calculating, via Bayes' theorem, the conditional distribution of unknowns given knowns'' \citep{Rubin1978}.
+That is, we find the marginal posterior over the unknown quantities in our estimand.

 What we know is the observed data, $D^O$.
-What do we \textit{not} know?
-First, we do not know each subject's counterfactual.
-To borrow terminology from the missing data literature, the ``complete data'' we ideally would observe is the union of the missing data and the observed data: $D^C = \bm Y^M \cup D^O =\{y_i(1), y_i(0), a_i, l_i\}_{i=1}^n$.
-Together, the complete data for all $n$ row-exchangeable subjects arises from the joint distribution $f(D^C ; \omega) = \prod_{i=1}^n f(y_i(1), y_i(0), a_i, l_i ; \omega)$.
-This is governed by some parameter vector $\omega$, which is the second quantity unknown to us.
+The counterfactuals $Y^M$ are unknown and therefore we do not have $D^C$.
+We also do not know the parameters governing the joint distribution of the data $f(D^C; \omega)$, denoted by $\omega$.
 Bayesian inference for all causal estimands is done using the joint posterior distribution which, up to a proportionality constant, is given by Bayes' rule as

 The first factor is the complete-data distribution while the second is the joint prior distribution.
 As is commonly done in Bayesian analysis, we assume $\omega=(\phi_A, \phi_Y, \phi_L)$ is comprised of distinct component parameter blocks and factorize the joint distribution of the complete data as follows using the chain rule,